IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/dock-manager-customization.md

 ## Auto-hide Pane Headers

 With the `showPaneHeaders` property of the DockManager, developers now have the flexibility to control the visibility of pane headers within the `layout`.
-By default, `showPaneHeaders` is set to **true** ensuring that pane headers are always visible.
-When set to **false**, all pane headers will be hidden until you hover your mouse over the top edge of a content pane.
+By default, `showPaneHeaders` is set to `always` ensuring that pane headers are always visible.
+When set to `onHoverOnly`, all pane headers will be hidden until you hover your mouse over the top edge of a content pane.
 The corresponding pane header will appear and it will smoothly hide once your mouse moves away.
 Take a look at the example below:

 `sample="/layouts/dock-manager/hide-pane-headers", height="600", alt="{Platform} Auto-hide pane headers in Dock Manager Example"`